Grosmont, North Yorkshire: Grosmont ironworks

 The ironworks employed about 500 people and produced about 40,000 tons of iron at its peak between 1865 and 1875.
 A brickworks was established in 1870, east of the railway line and ironworks, and north of the village.
-The village population reached a peak of 1600 in 1880; a village cooperative society and Methodist church were founded in 1867, a Working Men's Institute was established in 1871, the church of St Matthew was rebuilt and enlarged in the decade after 1875.
+The village population reached a peak of 1600 in 1880; a village co-operative society and Methodist church were founded in 1867, a Working Men's Institute was established in 1871, the church of St Matthew was rebuilt and enlarged in the decade after 1875.

 A third blast furnace was constructed and began production in 1876.
 Several negative factors affected the works after the mid-1870s: a drop in iron prices of 75% in the late 1870s; difficulty in obtaining coal during a strike in the Durham Coalfield around 1879, and industrial problems at the works in 1880.
 The works closed in 1891, and were offered for sale and the buildings demolished in the early 1890s.
 As a result of its closure, the village population dropped to 872 by 1901.
 The works produced an estimated one million tons of slag.
 After closure the slag heaps were reprocessed to make road stone, and slag wool; reprocessing continued until at least the early 1930s.
 The brickworks expanded during the first decades of the 20th century: its 120 m chimney was built in 1902; and a Hoffmann kiln was constructed in 1923; the brickworks operated until 1957.

-Excluding the building of Ings Terrace in the post second world war period, there has been no urban expansion of the village since the 19th century.
+Excluding the building of Ings Terrace in the post Second World War period, there has been no urban expansion of the village since the 19th century.
 In 1963 the railway line to Pickering closed but was reopened by volunteers as the North Yorkshire Moors Railway in 1973.